-The first letter arrived two months ago.
-The tone was polite and the message was clear: as soon as I turn 26 years old, I'll "age out" of my parents' health insurance plan and won't be eligible for coverage with their employers.
+I remember the letter like it was yesterday.
+The tone was polite and the message was clear: As soon as I turn 26 years old, I'll "age out" of my parents' health insurance plan and won't be eligible for coverage with their employers.

-Well, I'm happy to report that the world isn't ending!
-Here's everything I've learned about turning 26 under the Affordable Care Act (ACA) and what it means for health insurance coverage.
+Well, I'm happy to report that the world didn't end when I turned 26!
+Here's everything I've learned about crossing that threshold under the Affordable Care Act (ACA) and what it means for health insurance coverage.

 Coverage lasts until the end of the month (and maybe longer)